abankalarm/Brahma/README.md

 2. This gets divided into two threads- one of amass and other subfinder which output files seperately ( subdomains lots of subdomains)
 3. As soon as both these outputs are recieved.
 A simple script combines both to achieve a single file
 ### for those who run with -n or -nuclei
-4. this output is sent to nessus and output in txt form
+4. this output is sent to nuclei and output in txt form

 5. A DNS resolver script converts the obtained subdomains into ip addresses and then inputs them into massscan